jfoster473/solactive_stock_index/README.md

 - The index start date is January 1st 2020.
 - The index business days are Monday to Friday.
 - There are no additional holidays.

+# Additional information

+- The index is a stock index made up of imaginary stocks.
+- There are no further corporate actions.
+- The index doesn't resemble any real existing index.
+- All provided prices are total return.
+- All companies have the same amount of shares outstanding.